Run Damn Small Linux in Windows

 The following tutorial explains how we were able to Run Damn Small Linux in Windows using Qemu Emulation technology.
 Damn Small Linux (DSL) is a tiny Linux Operating System created by John Andrews that is based on a Knoppix 2.4 Kernel.
 The advantage of DSL is that it runs well on older and slower computers and will fit on even a 64MB USB Flash Drive or other portable device.

-Damn Small Linux running in Windows using Qemu
+Damn Small Linux running from Windows using Qemu